edriron/ImageProcessing/Image Representations, Intensity Transformations, and Quantization/README.md

 # Image Representations, Intensity Transformations & Quantization
 ## Overview
 The project was built with Python and mainly uses numpy.
-Developed as a part of Image Processing course at the Hebrew University of Jerusalem.

 Subjects covered:
 - Reading and displaying images